-To select a new default language for your Knowledge Base navigation links and Submit Ticket form, use the pull-down menu under Default Language to make your choice.
+To select a new default language for your Knowledge Base navigation links and Submit Ticket form, use the drop-down menu under Default Language to make your choice.

 The field labels in your ticket submission form will automatically be translated to the new language.

-To add another language, click on the Language button to open a new view.
+To add another language, click the Language button to open a new view.